CloudLabsAI/CloudLabs-Guide-for-Instructors/technical_deep/Add-Myself-Dedicated-Workspace-for-Instructors-readme.md

    ![](media/image15.png)

-3. As soon as you select **Add Myself** option, your account (name and email address) will now appear in the list.
+3. As soon as you select **Add Myself** option, your account (name and email address) will appear in the list.

    ![](media/image16.png)

-4. Now, launch your lab environment and get your workspace details by clicking on **Open invite link in new tab**
+4. Now you can start your lab environment and get the workspace details by clicking on **Open invite link in new tab**

    ![](media/image18.png)

-5. Click on **LAUNCH LAB** button.
+5. Click on the **LAUNCH LAB** button.
 This will provide you the workspace details.

    ![](media/image17.png)

-6. Once the workspace is ready, you will be seeing the workspace URL and login credentials on same page.
+6. Once your workspace is ready, you will have the workspace URL on same page.

     >**Note: You can use your Instructor credentials to login to this workspace.**